 In 2018, Thomas performed in the Australian national tour of The Beginning of Nature and international tour throughout Germany, The Netherlands and Belgium.

 In 2019, Thomas performed The Beginning of Nature at the prestigious Joyce Theater in New York.
-Following the season, he took part in developing a new work by Garry Stewart, Supernature as part of the Pillow Lab program in Jacob’s Pillow, Massachusetts.
+Following the season, he took part in the development of a new work by Garry Stewart, Supernature as part of the Pillow Lab program in Jacob’s Pillow, Massachusetts.

-Davey in My Life In The Nude and performed with Hans (Matt Gilbertson) as part of The House Of Hans.
-He was also announced the Out For Australia’s 30 under 30 leadership award, which recognises young leaders who are demonstrating strong leadership capacity in their selected fields.
+Outside of ADT, Thomas competed and won DragNational Australia under his alter ego, Kween Kong.
+He also established the ‘Haus Of Kong’, a small business designed to create windows of opportunities for the SA LGBTQIA+ communities.
+Kween Kong also made some very special appearances as part of the Adelaide Cabaret Festival, performing alongside Maggie Beer and Julia Zamero in The Liner Notes live show, The Blues Brothers.
+Kween Kong also made a guest appearance with Maude Davey in My Life In The Nude and performed with Hans (Matt Gilbertson) as part of The House Of Hans.
+He was also announced the Out For Australia’s 30 under 30 leadership award, which recognises young leaders across the country who are demonstrating strong leadership capacity in their selected fields.

 Recently Thomas received support from the Scratch Festival at Griffin Theatre in Sydney to start development on his new work FAFA, a duo, physical-theatre work the examines gender in pacific culture and dissects patriarchy, gender roles and the ideology of the ‘two-spirited’ people in world indigenous mythology.